Intestio/XWorm-RAT/README.md

 # XWorm-RAT V2.1
-A famous XWorm RAT for free, all the popular RAT options + Icon Collection.
+The famous XWorm RAT for free, all the popular RAT options + Icon Collection.
 Please leave a ⭐️star⭐️ to this repository for more leaks

 ⭐️Run File: 🔹From disk 🔹From link 🔹From memory 🔹RunPE